JPandino/PLIM_UHR/README.md

-# OOMPSH
+# MILPM-PSH
-MIXED INTEGER LINEAR PROGRAMMING MODEL FOR PUMPED STORAGE HYDROPOWER - MILPM/PSH
+MIXED INTEGER LINEAR PROGRAMMING MODEL FOR PUMPED STORAGE HYDROPOWER - MILPM-PSH

 Pumped Storage Hydropower (PSH) are energy storage systems that utilize upper and lower reservoirs, with reversible turbopump units, to store gravitational potential energy.
 This model for short-term operation of a PSH aiming at maximizing profit trought price arbitrage in the energy spot market.